gepinillab/fastbioclim/README.md

 ### Create bioclimatic variables

 Once, you get the monthly variables.
 It is time to create the bioclimatic variables based on the monthly averages (*n* = 12 months).
-First, we need to create a monthly averages for each variable, and then use the clima() function to obtain the 19 bioclimatic variables.
+First, we need to create a monthly averages for each variable, and then use the bioclim_terra() function to obtain the 19 bioclimatic variables.

 ``` r
 tmin_avg <- tapp(tmin, index = rep(1:12, 30), fun = mean, na.rm = TRUE)